-If you want to go directly to the specifications of the data modeling capabilities, go to the data modeling specifications.
+To view the specifications of the data modeling capabilities, see the data modeling specification.

 Data modeling makes it easier for developers, data architects, business analysts, and other stakeholders to view and understand relationships between data objects.

 A data model organizes data objects and standardizes the properties of real-world entities and how they relate to one another.
 Data models are the core of an ontology, a knowledge graph, or an industry standard and are crucial in building solutions like data science models, mobile apps, and web apps.

 In Cognite Data Fusion (CDF), data models collect industrial data by resource types that let you define the data elements, specify their properties, and model the relationships between them.
 The different resource types are used to both store and organize data.